What Are the Benefits of a Board-Certified Oral Surgeon vs. a Dentist?

 Whenever a tooth becomes impacted, breaks below the gum line, or poses other complications, you may need to see an oral surgeon.
 Oral surgeons, like dentist, can perform the types of operations necessary to safely remove problematic teeth and preserve the health of your smile.

 Yes!
 Here at DFW Oral Surgeons, we specialize in implant placements.
 For most patients, we can install implants by attaching a titanium screw to the jawbone.
 A portion of the implant remains above the gums’ surface, while the other half merges with the bone to provide support.

 Because you need to be in good health to undergo this procedure, we may need to use an alternate implant method if your jawbones are weak or deteriorated.
 By introducing a bone graft to the site, we can strengthen your jaw and allow you to receive this treatment.
 Alternately, we can install zygomatic implants in the cheekbones and avoid needing a bone graft altogether.

 Are Dental Implants Safe?

 When performed by a skilled oral surgeon, implant placements are some of the safest available.
 Implants have a very high success rate.
 When properly cared for, they have very few complications.
 At DFW Oral Surgeons, we have provided high-quality implant placements to patients in and around Flower Mound, Texas, since 1989.
-Dr. Shillingburg himself has been with our practice since 2009 and Dr. Castillo recently joined in 2022.
-They are both trusted names among oral surgeons.
+Dentist has been with our practice since 2009 and Dr. Castillo recently joined in 2022.
+They are both trusted names among oral surgeons in the area.

 Do You Install Dental Implants for Dentures?